bekk/bekk-christmas/post/thecloud/kubernetes-operators-101.md

 The community has produced a lot of Operators for about everything one can imagine.
 These are some popular examples:

-- [Argo CD](https://github.com/argoproj/argo-cd) - a  declarative, GitOps continuous delivery tool for Kubernetes.
+* [Argo CD](https://github.com/argoproj/argo-cd) - a  declarative, GitOps continuous delivery tool for Kubernetes.
-- [cert-manager](https://github.com/jetstack/cert-manager) - automatically provisions TLS certificates via the ACME protocol.
+* [cert-manager](https://github.com/jetstack/cert-manager) - automatically provisions TLS certificates via the ACME protocol.
 Can be used with certificate issuers such as [Let's Encrypt](https://letsencrypt.org/), [Buypass](https://www.buypass.no/ssl/resources/acme-free-ssl) and [ZeroSSL](https://zerossl.com/documentation/acme/).
-- [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) - often used in combination with [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus) for a batteries included monitoring suite
+* [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) - often used in combination with [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus) for a batteries included monitoring suite
-- [KubeDB](https://kubedb.com/) - a real-life implementation of the `PostgresDatabase` example, plus support for MySQL/MariaDB/MongoDB/Redis/Memcached and more
+* [KubeDB](https://kubedb.com/) - a real-life implementation of the `PostgresDatabase` example, plus support for MySQL/MariaDB/MongoDB/Redis/Memcached and more

+---
+<small>Header image: RIA Novosti archive, image #305015 / Alexey Danichev / CC-BY-SA 3.0</small>